 Choose Wholesome Nutrition

-We know you want the best for your dog, which is why Redbarn has a line of wholesome rolled and dry dog foods made with quality proteins, healthy vegetables, clean carbohydrates, and functional ingredients like salmon oil, flaxseed, and nutrient-rich antioxidants.
+We know you want the best for your dog, which is why Redbarn has a line of wholesome Rolled, Dry Dog Food and Air Dried Food made with quality proteins, healthy vegetables, clean carbohydrates, and functional ingredients like salmon oil, flaxseed, and nutrient-rich antioxidants.